jooh/neuroconda/README.md

 ## Other worthwhile contributions
 * deactivation shell wrapper scripts
-* tests (probably just try importing a few packages that are known to be tricky, e.g. tensorflow, pycortex)
+* tests (probably just try importing a few packages that are known to be tricky or have implicit dependencies, e.g. tensorflow, pycortex)
 * neurodocker container
 * CI